duhow/xiaoai-patch/README.md

 # Warning

-(!)
-Looks like some new speakers or firmware upgrades change the rootfs partition and include a DER certificate to verify the system.
+:warning: Looks like some new speakers or firmware upgrades change the rootfs partition and include a DER certificate to verify the system.
 This **may block** any changes on non-signed squashfs. **Recommended to NOT flash**, you may have an invalid rootfs and potentially lock yourself!
 You can check this by running `binwalk` if it contains a Certificate entry: